panglesd/slipshow/docs/special-elements.rst

 Special elements
 ================

-In addition to :doc:`elements with dedicated markup <slipshow-syntax>`, placing attributes before content blocks can turn them into elements, such as boxes, subslips, carousels, and more.
+In addition to :doc:`elements with dedicated markup <slipshow-syntax>`, adding attributes to content blocks can turn them into elements, such as boxes, subslips, carousels, and more.

 This page provides a reference for all such elements.